 Yes, there is privilege floating around somewhere here.
 I am not poor, or sick, or directly harmed by Donald Trump, beyond the harm of seeing a nation that I love laid low and shamed, and my fellow citizens, whom I really do try to understand and respect, establish themselves as credulous dupes and groveling lackeys who'll let themselves be defrauded, eyes open, and betray their country if some demagogue throws their particular fixation a biscuit?
 Or even if he promises to do so then doesn't.

 So sure, I can smile at the world falling apart in big pieces, since none of those chunks have hit me yet.
 One glancing blow and all amusement will drain away.
-Grim-jawed, I'll join the candlelight vigil in Daley Plaza, wearing a sandwich sign declaring whatever particular wrong lodge itself under my fingernail.
+Grim-jawed, I'll join the candlelight vigil in Daley Plaza, wearing a sandwich sign declaring whatever particular wrong lodged itself under my fingernail.
 I guess that's human nature.